Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

         }
 ```

-If this player is a server-owned player, at `NetworkStart()` we can immediately move this player, as suggested in the following code:
+If this player is a server-owned player, at `NetworkStart()` we can immediately move this player, as suggested in the following code.

 <!---
 ```csharp reference